kjosib/glowing-chainsaw/docs/source/tempform.rst

 Replacement Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Inside square brackets, put the name of an axis.
+Inside square brackets, put the name of an axis or any of several related forms.

-Example:
+Here it is by example:

 :code:`"Subtotal [region] Sales"`

-Effect:
 	At each cell where the template applies, the substring :code:`[region]`
 	gets replaced by the applicable value of the :code:`region` axis, correctly mapped to plain text using the runtime-environment object.

+:code:`"[@foo]"`
+	The :code:`@` sigil means to insert the "raw" form of the current :code:`foo` ordinal.
+	If the replacement parameter is the *only* thing in the cell, then `cubicle` will use the native (e.g. numeric or date) form if possible.

+:code:`"Report for [.project] Sales"`
+	This will ask the environment for a "global" parameter called :code:`project` and substitute that in.
+This allows you to have punch-in parameters for the overall report rather than needing

+:code:`"Subtotal [foo.bar] Sales"`
+	The environment is consulted to get the :code:`bar` view of the current :code:`foo` ordinal.

+:code:`"[case!1]"`
+	An axis-header reference is particularly useful in merge-cell instructions, but may also find use elsewhere.
+The content is the (here, first) header associated with the current :code:`case` ordinal.
+(Use a :code:`2` for a second header, etc.)

 Caveat:
-	The mentioned axis is assumed to exist in the address of any cell where the template is used.
-If the example template applies to a cell without a :code:`region`, it will result in some sort of error condition.
+	Any mentioned axis is assumed to exist in the address of any cell where the template is used.
+In the first example, if the template applies to a cell without a :code:`region`, it will result in some sort of RUN-TIME error condition.

+	AT THE MOMENT, RUN-TIME ERRORS ARE NOT PRETTY.

 The Future:
-	I'd like to expand the syntax of replacement parameters to provide more control over how a value gets prepared.
-	In particular, I might reasonably want different views of the same (Python) object in different parts of the same report.
-Implementing a design is easy enough, but coming up with a sufficiently-elegant design is not.
+	I'd like to improve the handling of run-time layout errors, and also improve the advance validation, so that finding and fixing mistakes becomes easier.

 Character Escapes and Line Breaks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^